 \section{Acknowledgements}

-SAD is thankful to the MOMA for the MANF fellowship (No.F.82-27/2019(SA-III)).
+SA is thankful to the MOMA for the MANF fellowship (No.F.82-27/2019(SA-III)).
 ZS is supported by the Department of Science and Technology, Govt. of India, under the INSPIRE Faculty grant (DST/INSPIRE/04/2020/002319).
-SAD and ZS express gratitude to the Inter-University Centre for Astronomy and Astrophysics (IUCAA) in Pune, India, for the support and facilities provided.
+SA and ZS express gratitude to the Inter-University Centre for Astronomy and Astrophysics (IUCAA) in Pune, India, for the support and facilities provided.